-In transmit mode, the FX919A uses a Trellis Encoder to translate the 96 bits (12 bytes) of a 'Header', 'Intermediate' or 'Last' Block into a 66-symbol sequence which includes FEC information.
+In transmit mode, the FX929A uses a Trellis Encoder to translate the 96 bits (12 bytes) of a 'Header', 'Intermediate' or 'Last' Block or the 30 bits of a Station ID Block into a 66 or 22-symbol sequence which includes FEC information.

-In receive mode, the FX919A decodes the received 66 symbols of a block into 96 bits of binary data using a 'Soft Decision' Viterbi algorithm to perform decoding and error correction.
+In receive mode, the FX929A decodes the received 22 or 66 symbols of a block into 30 or 96 bits of binary data using a 'Soft Decision' Viterbi algorithm to perform decoding and error correction.